3 minute read.Hiccups with credentials in the Test Admin Tool

 We’ve repopulated the credentials in the Test Admin Tool based on our production accounts.
 It was our best option.
 While we don’t know your current credentials, our support and membership teams do know that the majority of our members using the Test Admin Tool have historically shared credentials between the Test Admin Tool and our production Admin Tool - doi.crossref.org.
 That means that many of you will be able to access the Test Admin Tool using those shared credentials; but some of you - who have used different credentials between the two systems - will not.

-We also know that for many of you testing submissions is an integral step in your workflow, so we’ve determined this is an all-hands-on-deck situation and our staff, across the organization, will be assisting members who have issues with access to test.crossref.org.
+We also know that for many of you testing submissions is an integral step in your workflow, so we’ve determined this is an all-hands-on-deck situation and our staff, across the organisation, will be assisting members who have issues with access to test.crossref.org.
 Starting today, we’re actively monitoring submissions to the Test Admin Tool for access errors through Friday, 11 February.
 We’ll be proactively contacting affected members to reset their passwords.
 If you encounter problems before we reach out to you, please do contact us at at support@crossref.org and include ‘Accessing Test Admin Tool’ in your subject line.